Homotopy theory for algebras over polynomial monads: Introduction

 \section{Introduction}

-This text emerged from model-theoretical properties needed in our approach to the Stabilisation Hypothesis of Baez-Dolan \cite{BD}.
-Indeed, our proof \cite{BBC} of the Stabilisation Hypothesis relies on the existence of a certain left Bousfield localisation of the transferred model structure on \emph{$n$-operads} \cite{SymBat}, which turns $n$-operads into higher categorical analogs of $E_n$-operads (\cite{LocBat,cis}).
-However, the available techniques for left Bousfield localisation (\cite{Hirschhorn}) require left properness, and it turned out to be surprisingly difficult to verify this property for $n$-operads.
+This text emerged from model-theoretical properties needed in our approach to the stabilisation hypothesis of Baez-Dolan \cite{BD}.
+Indeed, our proof \cite{BBC} of this hypothesis relies on a careful homotopical analysis of \emph{$n$-operads} and their \emph{symmetrisation}.
+This analysis was initiated in \cite{SymBat,EHBat} but for the proof of the stabilisation hypothesis, the formulas obtained in \emph{loc. cit.} had to be extended to a much broader context.
+Moreover, our study of stabilisation phenomena in \cite{BBC2} required the existence of a certain left Bousfield localisation of the transferred model structure on $n$-operads which turns $n$-operads into higher categorical analogues of $E_n$-operads \cite{LocBat,cis}.
+However, the available techniques for left Bousfield localisation (cf. \cite{Hirschhorn}) are based on left properness, and it turned out to be surprisingly difficult to verify this property for $n$-operads.
+These two problems motivated us to reconsider foundational aspects of the homotopy theory of operads from a new categorical perspective.

-In this article we address among others the general problem of \emph{preservation of left properness under transfer}, and show that, under some specific conditions on the base category, a certain form of preservation is given for an interesting class of transfers, including those for the known model structures on monoids \cite{SS}, reduced symmetric operads \cite{BergerMoerdijk}, general non-symmetric operads \cite{FM}, reduced $n$-operads \cite{SymBat}.
+In this article we address among others the general problem of \emph{preservation of left properness under transfer}.
+We show that, under some specific conditions on the base category, a certain form of preservation is given for an interesting class of transfers, including those for the known model structures on monoids \cite{SS}, reduced symmetric operads \cite{BergerMoerdijk}, general non-symmetric operads \cite{FM}, reduced $n$-operads \cite{SymBat}.